Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 OTC headache medicines

 These products usually contain an OTC pain reliever.
 They can help ease an occasional headache.
-But if you take them too often, you run the risk of having rebound headaches or medication overuse headaches.
+But if you take them too often, you run the risk of having rebound headaches.
+Or you may get a headache from your medication.
 That’s especially true if they also contain caffeine, says Dr. Mikhael.

 If you find that you’re reaching for OTC headache medicines more than a couple of times a week, talk to your primary care provider (PCP).
 They can refer you to a headache specialist who can help you find less pain-inducing options.